-Google Chart using Spring
+Google Pie Chart Using Spring

-You can integrate Google chart with any server side technology but here I will show you how to integrate Google chart using Spring MVC.
-This tutorial shows step by step so that we can understand how it happens.
+You can integrate Google chart with any server side technology but here I will show you how to integrate Google pie chart using Spring Boot.
+This tutorial shows step by step how to build Google pie chart using Spring Boot and Thymeleaf technologies.
 It displays the data for area-wise top seven countries in pie chart.
-You can also use other charts for other purposes.
-In this example I have used static sample data and the actual data should come from database or other sources.
-You can change the source of data as per your requirements.

 Prerequisites

-Creating Project
+Project Setup

 <project xmlns="http://maven.apache.org/POM/4.0.0"